ProteinDF/QCLObot/doc/source/80_keyword.rst

 * brd_select

-The group which is indicated by the value of "brd_select" keyword is add as fragment.
+The group which is indicated by the value of ``brd_select`` keyword is add as fragment.
 This value is specified by string as Bridge path.